MicrosoftDocs/xamarin-docs/docs/android/platform/binding-kotlin-library/walkthrough.md

 ---
-title: "Walkthrough: Bind an Android Kotlin Library"
+title: "Walkthrough: Bind an Android Kotlin library"
 description: "This article provides a hands-on walkthrough of creating a Xamarin.Android binding for an existing Kotlin library, BubblePicker.
 It covers topics such as compiling a Kotlin library, binding it, and using the binding in a Xamarin.Android application." ms.prod: xamarin ms.assetid: 5E45451F-514F-4F2B-A6E8-599ED2EFDA2C